 As we aim to minimize the time spent in a locked region, only the task is added to the Node's cache state when locked, with the submission taking place outside the locked region.
 We assume the handlers of Intel DML to be unsafe for access from multiple threads.
 To achieve the safety for CacheData::WaitOnCompletion, outlined in 4.1.2, threads need to coordinate which one performs the actual waiting.
-To avoid queuing multiple copies of the same task, the task must be added to the cache state before submission.
-These two aspects necessitate modifying the handlers atomically.
-We therefore use an atomic pointer in CacheData to allow safe exchange and waiting on modification.
+To avoid queuing multiple copies of the same task, the task must be added before submission.
+This results in a CacheData instance with an invalid cache pointer and no handlers to wait for, presenting an edge case to be considered.